alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/aop-with-castlepart-3-the-first-interceptor.md

 }
 {{< / highlight >}}

-Since parameters of the service could be complex objects Iâ€™m dumping information with an helper function that is able to include every detail of a class.
+Since parameters of the service could be complex objects I'm dumping information with an helper function that is able to include every detail of a class.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 private static string DumpObject(object argument)